rixx/books.rixx.de/src/to-read/echopraxia.md

   title: Echopraxia
 plan:
   date_added: '2019-01-14'
+related_books:
+- book: peter-watts/blindsight
+  text: The previous book in the series.
 ---

 Benthor.
 Doubling down on the vampire from Blindsight, horrifying thought.
 Need to re-visit Blindsight first.